Praise be to Allah.

 See also the answer to question no. 5208

 If a person prays sometimes and not at other times, there is a difference of opinion among those who say that he is a kaafir in this case.
 Some of them say that he becomes a kaafir if he omits one obligatory prayer deliberately until the time for it is over.
 Others say that he does not become a kaafir unless he stops praying altogether.
 The latter is the view favored by Shaykh Ibn ‘Uthaymeen (may Allah have mercy on him).
-For more information, please see the answers to questions no. 83165 and 185619.
+For more information, please see the answer to question no. 83165 .

 If you were praying before marriage, then the marriage contract is valid, and there is no problem with it.